In this Article:

+A common mistake when writing OKRs is to provide an execution plan instead of signing up for business outcomes.
 Let's take an example; Imagine a fictional organization that is developing a video gaming platform.
 They might have aspirations of taking over the North American video gaming market.
-OKRs and Projects for such an organization might look like this:
+But their OKRs might look like this:

 Objective: Become the best gaming platform in North America.